 Most Parliaments since 1996 have also had a Member from the Northern Territory based Country Liberal Party; however this party has been part of the Liberal–Nationals coalition.

-In recent Parliaments there have been up to five independent Members elected.
+In recent Parliaments there have been up to six independent Members elected or Members of minor parties elected.

 Significant parties historically